84FDF9EA-D929-4F32-8AC1-C687CA75EC74

 Homeschooling is another school option.
 Homeschooling is the process of parents educating students at home and is permitted in all 50 states.

-In Missouri, the state does not require notice of your intent to homeschool; however, it is recommended that you formally withdraw from your public school so your student is not marked truant.
+In Missouri, 6.2% of all K-12 students are homeschooled.
+The state does not require notice of your intent to homeschool; however, it is recommended that you formally withdraw from your public school so your student is not marked truant.
 For Missouri homeschoolers, the state requires families to teach specific subjects (like reading, writing, math, and science) but does not require specific standardized testing.
 Note that homeschool students may be eligible to participate in sports or activities at their local public school if they enroll there part-time.

 You can also check out Home School Legal Defense Association – MissouriMidwest Parent Educators, the Missouri Families for Home Education, and the Missouri Association of Teaching Christian Homes, Inc. (MATCH).